johnconnor31/TempMonitor/README.md

 # How To Guide:

-#Prerequisites:
+  # Prerequisites:

     nodejs,npm,reactjs

+  # Installation:

     Clone the repository

     cd to Tool

     run npm init

     run npm start

     It opens in  a new browser tab.

+  # Features:

     #Toggle minute,recent to toggle the time scale

     #You can select multiple sensors to compare against each other.

+    #Click on a data point to see the attributes of it.